svanardenne/lightbox-photo-gallery/README.md

 # Lightbox Photo Gallery

 A photo gallery created using the Lightbox JavaScript plugin.
-Includes a search function which pulls from the data attribute of each img div.
+Includes a search function which pulls from the data attributes of each link enclosing an image.